Book 04: The Long Hitch Home, “a book with a map”

 Cambodia and Timor-Leste

-While the book falls more in the genre of travel log, it offers social critic on most of the places that he visited.
+This “book with a map” fits more into the genre of travel log.
+Yet, it offers social critique on most places he visited.
 On that aspect he reminds me a little of George Orwell.
 Many of the facts that he mentions have not been widely broadcasted by the traditional media.
-So, he made sure to include his research on the subject, provide reliable references and give links to documentaries on the internet.
+So, he included his research on the topic in the book.
+He also provided reliable references and gave links to documentaries on the internet.
 It’s not my intention to reproduce all the material here.
 But if you are interested, besides reading the book, below are a couple of the links that he mentions.
 It has a wealth of information about some ugly chapters from history.
 Both documentaries are by John Pilger.

 Year Zero: The Silent Death of Cambodia